 How to Format SD Card for Raspberry Pi

-*If your SD capacity is larger than 32GB, download MiniTool Partition Wizard Free.
+*If your SD capacity is larger than 32GB, download the SD card formatter for Raspbery Pi - MiniTool Partition Wizard Free.

 If the SD card you are using has a capacity larger than 32GB, you will need a third-party partition manager to do the formatting, because Windows installed on MBR disk only allows formatting such capacity to exFAT and NTFS.